tsileo/s3layer/README.md

 Still in early development, the API is still unstable.

+If you want to see an example, you can check out [objets](https://github.com/tsileo/objets).

 ## S3 API compatibility

 I'm not aiming for a 100% compatibility.